The-Marcy-Lab-School/se-unit-5/lesson-2-events/practice/README.md

 4. Add a feature to the application above where, if you blow up the balloon past a certain size, it explodes.
 In this case, exploding means that it is replaced with an 💥 emoji, and the event handler is removed (so that you can’t inflate or deflate the explosion).

 5. Write a function that detects when a user is typing a key.
-If the user is pressing a key, we should display that key value in the DOM.
-If nothing is being typed, we should clear the key that was pressed.
+If the user is pressing down a key, we should display that key value in the DOM.
+If nothing is being pressed down, then we should clear from the DOM the key that was pressed.